subsquid-quests/quest-template/README.md

 # Subsquid Quest Template

-This is template repository for quests.
+This folder contains a starter EVM indexing template.

 # Deploy a template squid on ETH

-Deploy a simple squid using Subsquid Cloud Services
+Using Subsquid Cloud Services, deploy the squid this folder.

 # Quest Info